aws/aws-xray-dotnet-agent/README.md

 ### Development

-Currently, the `AWSXRayRecorder.AutoInstrumentation` Nuget hasn’t been released yet (please stay tuned!), so in case that you need to add it to you application, you can git clone this repo, reference `AWSXRayRecorder.AutoInstrumentation` package to your application and rebuild.

 Note:

 DotNet Coreclr Lib is required to build the profiler project in this repo.
 You can find it at this [repo](https://github.com/dotnet/runtime/tree/master/src/coreclr).
 Put coreclr folder under `aws-xray-dotnet-agent\src\profiler`, then you are good to go.